jump to

 Share of revenue

 In this segment, HHLA pools a wide range of port-related services such as dry bulk, vehicle and fruit logistics.
-Process automation, air-based logistics services as well as and other digital services and leasing services for the intermodal sector complement the range of services.
+Business activities for process automation, digital services and leasing services, particularly for the Intermodal segment, complete the portfolio of services.
 HHLA also markets its expertise in infrastructure and project development internationally.

 To the Logistics segment